mattma/ember-rocks/README.md

 ## Ember-cli is the official **Ember** app CLI tool (Ember#2.0 and forward).
 Why am I building another em(ber)-cli?

 **Ember-Cli** is awesome and it is supported by [Ember core team](https://github.com/emberjs/rfcs/pull/15).
-If **Ember-Cli** is working for you, stick with it; otherwise, you can try `Ember-Rocks` and continue reading below,
+If **Ember-Cli** is working for you, stick with it; otherwise, you can try **Ember-Rocks** and continue reading below,

 `TL;DR`

-There are a few reasons that I started with this project.
+There are a few reasons why I started with this project:

 1. There was no official build tool for Ember project when I started in the middle of 2014.
 But now, Ember core team has announced that [**Ember-cli**](https://github.com/emberjs/rfcs/pull/15) is the official build tool to move forward.

 2. **Ember-cli** has chosen [broccoli](https://github.com/broccolijs/broccoli) as its build tool.
 Do not get me wrong, **Broccoli** is an awesome build tool.
 I have even chatted with its creator, [Jo Liss](https://github.com/joliss).
 She is an awesome engineer.
-But to me, after I switched from **Grunt** to **Gulp** in the end of 2013, I have learned in and out about **Gulp** and its ecosystem.
+But to me, after I switched from **Grunt** to **Gulp** at the end of 2013, I have learned in and out about **Gulp** and its EcoSystem.
 I do not want to follow the same path again from **Gulp** to **Broccoli**.
 Essentially, they are the same thing with different approach but solving the same set of problems.

 3. **Ember-cli** has chosen [Qunit](https://github.com/jquery/qunit) as its testing tool.
 I was never a fan of TDD and Qunit.
 BDD and Mocha framework are always there to cheer me up.
-This is almost No-Brainer question for me since there is no addon for Mocha adapter.
+This is almost No-Brainer question for me since there is no addon for using Mocha testing framework.
 But now, [Ember-Mocha](https://github.com/switchfly/ember-mocha/) has released to change the game.
-In fact, **Ember-Mocha** also powers **Ember-Rocks** Ember testing use cases.
+In fact, **Ember-Mocha** also powers **Ember-Rocks** testing use cases.

 4. **Ember-cli** project is trying to be an universal toolset to fit most of use cases for majority of **Ember** developers.
-I guess it is a good thing for the wide range of audience.
-I have a set of tools that works well for me.
-I will stick with it and have a full control over it if I could.
-Well, if **Ember-cli** works for you, great, you should stick with it since it supports by Ember core team.
+It is truly amazing to see Ember core team is there for wide range of audience.
+But I have a set of tools that works well.
+I will stick with it and also want to have full control over it if I could.
+Note: If **Ember-cli** works for you, great, you should stick with it since it supports by Ember core team.

 5. **Ember-cli** has hided lots of complex system scripts and build logics into CLI core.
 For example, express server is built in so that it is hard to roll in any homebrew middlewares.
 Exposing Express server is becoming a necessary problem that need to be addressed.

+Those are the major reasons why I started **Ember-Rocks** project.
+I have built several build systems throughout my professional career and some plugins/libraries for developers.
+In details below,

 After built a large Backbone application (>15000 LOC), I developed a set of developer toolings which fit my customized workflow very well. **Ember Rocks** approach is my opinionated toolset on building a large scaled Node.js modern web application with Ember.js framework on the client side.